 1. Fill the mason jar with arnica flowers and olive oil.
 Make sure there is enough oil to completely cover the herbs, but leave enough room for expansion.

 2. Infuse it with a slow and steady heat for two to three weeks.
 You can put it in a place with sunlight or use an oven with pilot light on.

 3. Strain the oil, and pour into a clean bottle for use.

 To prolong the infused oil's shelf life, add a teaspoon of rosemary antioxidant or citric acid.

 How Does Arnica Oil Work?

-Arnica oil also stimulates the flow of white blood cells, which process congested blood to help disperse trapped fluid from the joints, muscles, and bruised tissue.18
+Arnica oil also aids in stimulating the flow of white blood cells, which process congested blood to help disperse trapped fluid from the joints, muscles and bruised tissue.18

 Is Arnica Oil Safe?